GrnPero/countries/README.md

     ```

-5. Near the end of the .env file add the API URL:
+5. Make these changes to the .env file since we aren't using a database:

     ```
+    # DB_CONNECTION=sqlite

+    SESSION_DRIVER=file
+    QUEUE_CONNECTION=sync
+    CACHE_STORE=file
+    ```

+    Or you can just run the migrations if you prefer to keep the database configuration:

+    ```bash
+    php artisan migrate
+    ```

+6. Also, add the following line to the .env file to set the REST Countries API URL:

+    ```
     REST_COUNTRIES_API_URL=https://restcountries.com/v3.1/
     ```

-6. Generate an application key:
+7. Generate an application key:

     ```bash
     php artisan key:generate
-    ```

-7. Run the migrations:

-    ```bash
-    php artisan migrate
     ```

 8. Run the development server: